-Electrical Safety in the Garden - Using an RCD (GFCI) Adapter to Prevent Shock or Electrocution
+Electrical Safety in the Home and Garden - Using an RCD and Other Tips to Prevent Shock

 What Does an RCD Do?

-An RCD or "Residual Current Device", shuts off power when these type of events take place, before an accident can occur, increasing your safety.
+An RCD or "Residual Current Device", shuts off power when there's an electrical "leak", increasing your safety.
 An RCD is an electrical safety device which can typically be plugged into a standard socket outlet.

 An RCD is also known as a GFI (Ground Fault Interrupter) or GFCI (Ground Fault Circuit Interrupter) in the US and some other countries.
 Historically these devices were called ELCBs (Earth Leakage Circuit Breakers).